-- Try to find a space where you live that is free of distractions, noise, and clutter for learning and doing homework.
+- Students are expected to attend school every day.
+The school's policy for treating with student absenteeism must be known and adhered to. - Create a schedule with your child and make a commitment to stick with it.
+Structure and routine can greatly help your child from falling behind with assignments.
+A family calendar or other visuals could be useful for keeping track of deadlines and assignments. - Try to find a space where you live that is free of distractions, noise, and clutter for doing homework.
 This could be a quiet, well-lit place in your dining room or living room or a corner of your home that could fit a small table, if available. - Try to attend school activities and meetings.
 Schools may offer more of these virtually.
-These meetings can be a way to express any concerns you may have about the school's plans. - Create a schedule with your child and make a commitment to stick with it.
-Structure and routine can greatly help your child from falling behind with assignments.
-A family calendar or other visuals could be useful for keeping track of deadlines and assignments. - Find out if students have regular opportunities for live video instruction by teachers or if they will primarily be watching pre-recorded videos and receive accompanying assignments. - If your child receives mental health or behavioral services (e.g., social skills training, counseling), ask your school how these services will continue during virtual at-home learning. - If your school offers a hybrid model, be familiar with your school's plan for how they will communicate with families when a positive case or exposure to someone with COVID-19 is identified and ensure student privacy is upheld. - Watch for and anticipate behavior changes in your child (e.g., excessive crying or irritation, excessive worry or sadness, unhealthy eating or sleeping habits, difficulty concentrating), which may be signs of your child struggling with stress and anxiety. - Talk with your child about how school is going and about interactions with classmates and teachers.
-Find out how your child is feeling and communicate that what they may be feeling is normal. - You can be a role model for your child by practicing self-care: take breaks, get plenty of sleep, exercise, eat well, stay socially connected
+These meetings can be a way to express any concerns you may have about the school's plans. - Watch for and anticipate behaviour changes in your child (e.g., excessive crying or irritation, excessive worry or sadness, unhealthy eating or sleeping habits, difficulty concentrating), which may be signs of your child struggling with stress and anxiety. - Talk with your child about how school is going and about interactions with classmates and teachers.
+Find out how your child is feeling and communicate that what they may be feeling is normal. - You can be a role model for your child by practicing self-care: take breaks, get sufficient sleep, exercise, eat well, and stay socially connected.

-Education District Health Services Unit SCHOOL COVID-19 EMERGENCY RESPONSE PROCEDURES
+Education District Health Services Unit

+SCHOOL COVID-19 EMERGENCY RESPONSE PROCEDURES